 “For everything there is a season … a time to weep, and a time to laugh; a time to mourn, and a time to dance.” – Ecclesiastes 3

 Much has been written in recent years about emotional intelligence.
-It is now clear that the higher our “E.Q,” or emotional intelligence, the greater the satisfaction we will experience in aspects of our lives.
-A high degree or emotional intelligence is characterized by the ability to stay calm and centered even in the midst of a strong emotional force field around us.
+It is now clear that the higher our E.Q, or emotional intelligence, the greater the satisfaction we will experience in aspects of our lives.
+A high degree of emotional intelligence is characterized by the ability to stay calm and centered even in the midst of a strong emotional force field around us.
 The following questions might be helpful as you think about the emotional dimension of your life:

 - Are you handling your emotions or are they handling you?

 - Are you comfortable feeling and expressions the full range of emotions: sadness, fear, anger, joy, etc?

 - Do your emotions get the best of you causing you to say or do things you regret later?

 - Are you ever concerned that you might be suffering from depression or anxiety?
 Would you be comfortable seeking help if you were troubled by emotions?

 - Are you comfortable listening and being present to someone else who is hurting, upset, or very emotional?

 - In the words of the Serenity Prayer, how well are you able to “accept the things you cannot change, have the courage to change the things you can, and the wisdom to know the difference”?

 “To the world you may be just one person, but to one person, you may be the world.” – Brandi Snyder